vaananart/wooliesXTechChallenge/README.md

 ## README

 ### Running the code.
+* After you checkout out the source code from the `develop` branch, go to `WooliesXTechChallengeApi` folder in the repository to open the solution in Visual Studio 2019.
-* Since the the Challenge consist to one project `dotnet clean;dotnet build;dotnet run --project ".\WooliesXTechChallengeApi\WooliesXTechChallengeApi\"`
+* Since the the Challenge consist to one project you can also build via commandline if you have dotnet command install.
+Following is the command to execute.
+ `dotnet clean;dotnet build;dotnet run --project ".\WooliesXTechChallengeApi\WooliesXTechChallengeApi\"`.
+ The other project is UnitTest Project.

 * Alternatively, you can open the solution in Visual Studio 2019 and build run.
 * Upon running the WebApp via VS 2019, SwaggerUI should be open up for you.